keith-anders/keith-anders.github.io/index.md

 ## Scheduled

-- Aug 5, 2018.
-Agile Myths, Part Two.
-Another six myths surrounding Agile Software Development, and Scrum in particular.
 - Aug 12, 2018.
 Unit Test Frameworks in C#, Part Four: Assertion Frameworks.
 Explanation of how to assert in your tests.
 - Aug 19, 2018.
 Unit Test Frameworks in C#, Part Five: Advanced Features.
 Data-driven tests in MSTest.
 Various extensibility points in NUnit and xUnit.
 Possibly an introduction to Moq or Autofac.
+- Aug 26, 2018.
+Null.
+A discussion on Sir Anthony Hoare's billion dollar mistake.

 ## Parking lot of ideas for future posts

 - Walk-through of Castle DynamicProxy, one of the most powerful libraries for the .NET Framework.
 - A discussion on the practice of requiring an engineering team to add intellisense comments to every code element.
-- A discussion on Sir Anthony Hoare's billion dollar mistake.
 - Design patterns
 - Why I don't like the term "Technical Debt".
 - A discussion on unit testing versus integration testing.